 Frontline contacts occur as Donor Direct Action facilitates visits and other exchanges between activists and donors, and brings women’s rights activists to governmental and international centers of power.
 DDA also lobbies international organizations for inclusion of activist perspectives in policy discussions, while alerting media to news about activists and urging coverage of their work.

-Donor Direct Action is directed by Jessica Neuwirth, with the guidance of a Steering Committee co-convened by Gloria Steinem and Navi Pillay, and comprised of co-conveners with contacts and expertise: Donna Deitch, Lela Goren, Jane Levikow, Robin Morgan, Lynn Nottage, Hibaaq Osman, and Lina Srivastava.
+Donor Direct Action is directed by Jessica Neuwirth, with the guidance of a Steering Committee co-convened by Gloria Steinem and Navi Pillay, and comprised of co-conveners with contacts and expertise: Donna Deitch, Lela Goren, Jane Levikow, Robin Morgan, Lynn Nottage, Lina Srivastava, and Liz Young.
 There is a pool of consultants for site visits, etc.